ShokadinuEU/my-cv-tim/README.md

 ### Vid 15

-With this last part of the project and after repetting the same techniques on the others sections I can say that I got confortable with creating dynamic content and print it to page using "each" method from javascript.
+With this last part of the project and after repeating the same techniques on the others sections I can say that I got confortable with creating dynamic content and print it to page using "each" method from javascript.

+### Vid 16

+Good understanding of setting some css property depend on the state of an input like "input:checked" act like toggle a class on a html element using javascript.